mschubert/clustermq/README.md

 Computations are done [entirely on the network](https://github.com/armstrtw/rzmq) and without any temporary files on network-mounted storage, so there is no strain on the file system apart from starting up R once per job.
-This way, we can also send around data and results around a lot quicker.
+This way, we can also send data and results around a lot quicker.

 All calculations are load-balanced, i.e. workers that get their jobs done faster will also receive more function calls to work on.
 This is especially